ahamidi/network-tester/README.md

 # _Network Tester_

-_Description: This app simply responds to every web request with details about that request._
+_Description:_ This app simply responds to every web request with details about that request.
+_Purpose:_ This goal of this app is to aid in the testing of HTTP clients.

 ## API Reference